Best Wireless Carriers for Students Android Central 2020

 No matter where you go

-Google Fi is a fan favorite with great international coverage and fast LTE speeds.
+Google Fi is great for international coverage and fast LTE speeds.
 It works with most phones and data is free after 6GB.

 With coverage on T-Mobile's LTE network, you will likely have plenty of coverage with Mint Mobile as well as plenty of speed with your LTE data.
 While Mint Mobile doesn't offer an unlimited option, data is free, though slowed after your data allowance, and more high-speed data can easily be added.